Here are the key players in Trump’s hush money trial - KESQ

 David Pecker

-As the then-chairman of American Media Inc., which publishes the National Inquirer, David Pecker was involved in numerous “catch and kill” schemes he orchestrated on behalf of Trump and allegedly helped broker the deal with Daniels.
+As the then-chairman of American Media Inc., which publishes the National Inquirer, David Pecker was involved in numerous “catch-and-kill” schemes he orchestrated on behalf of Trump, and he allegedly helped broker the deal with Daniels.

 In a separate incident, AMI agreed to pay model and actress Karen McDougal $150,000 months before the 2016 election for her silence about an alleged affair with Trump.
-While this payment is not part of the charges against Trump, prosecutors are expected to use it to establish a pattern of such payments.
+While this payment is not part of the charges against the former president, prosecutors are expected to use it to establish a pattern of such payments.

 Pecker has been granted immunity in exchange for his testimony and AMI signed a non-prosecution agreement with prosecutors.